 This article was published by McMaster’s Silhouette newspaper here.

-Spring has arrived, picturesque, dewy and vibrant.
+Spring has arrived.
 Rain is pouring, flowers are blooming, chipmunks are chirping – and, of course, professors are shilling course evaluations.
 The stench of desperation hangs atop these earnest diatribes, as vague notions of ‘importance’ and ‘necessity’ are flung about in the evaluations’ favour.
 I don’t doubt McMaster’s honesty; I believe the staff examine the evaluations, and I believe they feel they are important.
 However, the student body possesses understandable cynicism regarding these assessments.
-After all, why bother filling them in when no concrete solutions are ever heard of being reached from their completion?
+After all, why bother filling them in when no concrete solutions are ever reached from their completion?
 It’s hardly unreasonable to request transparency regarding these ‘all-important’ appraisals.

 At any rate, one cannot shake the feeling that McMaster is fighting a losing battle.
 Since the school switched from paper to online evaluations, response rates have plummeted by almost 80%.
 The situation has become so dire that many professors now offer incentives, such as bonus marks, to complete them.
 Aside from the questionable ethics of such a practise, it opens new worm cans: if I’m filling in an evaluation form because I was incentivized, will my response be as forthcoming or comprehensive as one who completed it of his own volition?
 Will the incentive itself taint the rating in some way?
 Further, how far will these ‘incentives’ go?
 Are we caught in a Hedonic treadmill of enticement?
 Soon, profs will be offering up steak dinners and diamond necklaces.